5beans/chunkyfunk/README.md

 He's got more that you might like, check it out.

 reboot and enjoy.
+Add:
-Add  [ "$(tty)" = "/dev/tty1" ] && exec startx to your  ~/.profile file to auto login from tty after inputting your credentials.
+	[ "$(tty)" = "/dev/tty1" ] && exec startx
+to your  ~/.profile file to auto login from tty after inputting your credentials.